extremepayne/High-Score/README.md

 You need [python 3.x downloaded on your computer](https://www.python.org/downloads/).
 Clone the project.
 If necessary, unzip it.
 Yep, that's it!

 ## Usage
+The project has two interfaces, currently only the CLI is working (API under development.)

-Run the file marked `highscor1.3.py` however you run python files.
+Run the file marked `highscor_cmdline.py` however you run python files.
 #### Running python files
 If you're not familiar with python and don't know how to run a file, there are several options:
 * [Use the command line in windows to execute a script](https://docs.python.org/3/faq/windows.html#id2)